TheCodecOfficial/Big-List-of-Garbage/README.md

 !chapter: Chapter 1

 This is some introductory text.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer hendrerit auctor vehicula.
-Ut non laoreet eros, lacinia tristique erat.
-Fusce tincidunt, mauris nec euismod accumsan, quam tellus eleifend eros, vel imperdiet ex libero a arcu.
-Curabitur dapibus pulvinar nibh, quis mattis urna fermentum at.
-Suspendisse blandit interdum tortor, non sollicitudin urna cursus quis.
-Vivamus ac tortor a dui congue aliquam vitae in nisl.
+Lorem ipsum dolor sit amet.

 !subchapter: Subchapter 1.1